cdap-guides/cdap-workflow-guide/README.rst

 of the MapReduce programs to consume them.

-The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by each customer and total purchases made for a each product in a specific time range.
+The ``PurchaseWorkflow`` encapsulates the set of MapReduce programs, which extracts the required information from the raw purchase events and computes the total purchases made by each customer and total purchases made for each product in a specific time range.
 The results of the computation are persisted in Datasets.

 Finally, the application contains a Service that exposes an HTTP endpoint to access the data stored in the Datasets.